 And even if you’re in a specific field (like engineering), there are a growing number of industry-based networks that can be great resources.

-Below are six engineering networking sites that we like, and think you will too.
+Below are seven engineering networking sites that we like, and think you will too.

 The Engineering Exchange is a social network that connects over 11,000 engineers around the world.
 You can use the Engineering Exchange to view and share videos or blog posts, and participate in forum discussions about the topics that matter to you.
 The Engineering Exchange also lets you connect with engineers in similar positions, locations or industries and browse a resource section full of 3D CAD models, job listings and content leaderboards.